-The first thing I noticed about the garden is that it’s huge!
-The house and gardens are spread over one hectare (about 2.47 acres) and are separated into two distinct parts: the Clos-Normand with the pink plaster house, flower arches, and multiple garden paths; and the Water Garden across the street.
+Once we entered, the first thing I noticed about the garden is that it’s huge!
+The house and gardens are spread over one hectare (about 2.47 acres) and are separated into two distinct parts: the Clos-Normand with the pink plaster house where the family lived, flower arches, and multiple garden paths; and the Water Garden across the street.
 The Water Garden is where you’ll find the famous Japanese Bridge and the water lilies that he painted so often!

-Following advice that we read online, we headed straight for the water garden and bridge since that is a popular area for photos and can get crowded.
+Following advice that we read online, we headed straight for the Water Garden and Japanese bridge since that is a popular area for photos and can get crowded.
 To get there, we had to cross the entire Clos-Normand area and go through an underpass to get to the Water Garden.
 (On the map, #2 is the entrance and #7 is the underpass.)

 As we approached the underpass, I was surprised to see a large tour group and wondered how they got there ahead of us.
 I thought there were only a few people ahead of us in line?!
 It turns out there’s a second entrance for larger groups near the underpass!
 Slightly alarmed and sensing the urgency, I started walking faster, through the underpass and along a meandering path leading to the Japanese bridge.

 When we got there, slightly out of breath, there were 2 or 3 people already on the bridge (they must have run all the way there?!).
-I quickly positioned myself and my cute straw bag (similar here) at the bridge overlooking the pond and asked Ken to take some pics from behind me with our beloved Nikon D750 (using a wide angle with a 24-70 mm lens).
+I quickly positioned myself at the bridge overlooking the pond and asked Ken to take some pics from behind me with our beloved Nikon D750 (newer model D780 here).
 Very soon afterwards though, the bridge became quite crowded with a line forming for pictures.
-When I went back later to take pictures from another perspective, we had to wait at least 10 minutes for our turn, and we had to make it very quick since I was sure that the bridge had reached weight capacity by that time!
+When I went back later to take pictures from another perspective (with Ken further away), we had to wait at least 10 minutes for our turn, and we had to make it very quick since I was sure that the bridge had reached weight capacity by that time!

 Just Like in the Monet Paintings!